QiYao-Wang/QiYao-Wang.github.io/_pages/about.md

 ***Qiyao Wang**, Jianguo Huang, Shule Lu, Yuan Lin, Kan Xu, Liang Yang, Hongfei Lin*

-<p><strong>TL;DR: </strong>IPEval is a benchmark for testing Large Language Models' performance in intellectual property law, featuring 2,657 English and Chinese questions. </p>
+<p><strong>TL;DR: </strong>IPEval is the inaugural benchmark for evaluating Large Language Models' (LLMs) intellectual property (IP) law capabilities.
+It features 2,657 multiple-choice questions in English and Chinese, spanning IP creation, application, protection, and management.
+Our assessment of various LLMs via zero-shot, 5-few-shot, and Chain of Thought (CoT) methods revealed a language proficiency bias, underscoring the need for specialized IP LLMs.
+The benchmark emphasizes the critical role of regional and temporal legal knowledge in IP expertise.
+IPEval is designed to foster the advancement of LLMs with enhanced IP knowledge and reasoning, serving as a critical tool for legal and research communities.</p>
 <p><strong>Status: </strong>Under Review</p>
 </div>
 </div>